pynchmeister/celestia-bundlr/README.md

 # celestia-bundlr

+## This has been moved [here](https://github.com/pynchmeister/celestia-data-storage/tree/main/arweave/bundlr) and can be deleted

 ## Notes

 * Intuition is that CIDs can be processed on Celestia (where exactly, is the question--gossipsub(?)), which route to bundlr, or equivalent service.